 VBW, under the direction of Thomas Drozda, licensed the stage property to Sprecher, who must open the musical on Broadway by Dec.
 31, or face refunding all of the monies raised to his investors.
 Sprecher stated that an immediate use clause, which allows producers to begin spending investors' money prior to complete capitalization, was in place, however the producing team has opted to escrow all funds.

+"All money will be escrowed until it's fully financed," Sprecher said of the current fundraising.
+"We feel that is the only proper way to give our new investors comfort."
+Rebecca was initially capitalized at $12 million, but expenses incurred due to delays have increased the budget to $15 million.
 Rebecca found itself in peril last fall when Sprecher, who believed capitalization was complete, pulled the trigger on the start of set and costume construction.
 It was later discovered that Long Island businessman Mark C. Hotton had fabricated the name of an investor who pledged the final $4.5 million for the production.

 Sprecher and the producing team continue with their case that the show's former press rep, Marc Thibodeaux, scuttled the Broadway production last fall by scaring off a potential, multi-million dollar investor — a claim Thibodeaux denies.
 Read the Playbill.com coverage here.